alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 38,
+  slide_image2
+  filename="slide38.jpg"
-  :alt => "A woman holding a post-it note in front of a wall with lots of post-it notes on it."
+  alt="A woman holding a post-it note in front of a wall with lots of post-it notes on it." caption="Image: [Woman holding yellow post-it note](https://www.pexels.com/photo/woman-holding-yellow-sticky-note-1391405/), by rawpixels.com on Pexels.
+CC0."
 %}
-  Image: [Woman holding yellow post-it note](https://www.pexels.com/photo/woman-holding-yellow-sticky-note-1391405/), by rawpixels.com on Pexels.
-  CC0.
-{% endslide %}

 Another thing we can look to -- if we're looking at a larger group -- is things like [agile](https://en.wikipedia.org/wiki/Agile_software_development).